astroumd/lmtoy/docs/bash.md

         source lmtoy_functions.sh

    we can keep a library of functions useful for the pipeline.
+You will see most bash scrips now use these functions.

 2. Variables in bash are shared between functions, and don't need to be declared.
-   Use the **debug=1** to monitor and force better variable declaration habits, e.g. in order to force an error if an unset variables is used, use **debug=2**  [TBD]

    We are not using (yet) the **declare** command in bash to enforce typing etc.

    We are not using (yet) the **local** command to enforce local variables in a function.

+   Use the **debug=1** to monitor and force better variable declaration habits, e.g. in order to force an error if an unset variables is used, use **debug=2**  [TBD]

-3. Command line parser expects a series of *keyword=value*, but they are not 'registered', thus misspelling a keyword name can cause confusion.
+3. Our command line parser expects a series of *keyword=value*, but they are not 'registered', thus misspelling a keyword name can cause confusion.
 The function **lmtoy_args** contains the following parser: